-This relatively unknown tax credit for qualifying first time buyers (or folks who have not owned a primary residence for the past 3 years), involves income verification as mentioned above, but there are no limits on the sales price – so as long as you qualify, there’ no definitive sales price restriction.
+This relatively unknown tax credit for qualifying first time buyers (or folks who have not owned a primary residence for the past 3 years), involves income verification as mentioned above, and the Sales Price is $245,000.

 These are real dollars.
 Money that you would otherwise pay in taxes.
 The credit diminishes very slightly each year as you pay less interest but the savings over the first five years could be over $10,000!